matthiasschaub/tahuti/inbox.md

 ## Priority

+- fix(ui): last update introduced a regression which made the footer not sticky anymore
 - feat: remove member from group as a host
 - feat: edit expense
 - ui: page transitions - keep spinner between sending add expense request and waiting for response and going to expenses page.
     Currently, spinner loads, disappears and shortly after loads again.
 - fix: assert in backend that expense.currency is the same as group.currency
-- fix(ui): error message overflow

 ## Backlog

 - refactor(ui): move settings and about sites to hamburger menu
   - main pages are expenses and balances.
 One could switch between those to with a swipe like on mobile.
   - move members to hamburger menu (separate from settings page)
   - or click on heading to go to settings
 - refactor(ui): move about page from group pages (`/groups/{gid}`)
   to index page (`/groups`)
 - refactor(ui): make upper margin of add button/svg bigger